 The SBA also provides various financing programs that help small businesses get off the ground:

-One helpful loan program for veterans and members of the military community looking to establish or expand small businesses is the Patriot Express Pilot Loan Initiative,
+One helpful loan program for veterans and members of the military community looking to establish or expand small businesses is the SBA Veterans Advantage loan fee relief initiative, which offers fee relief for veteran-owned businesses.

 The SBA makes funds available to local lenders with experience in lending as well as management and technical assistance; the lenders then offer loans of up to $50,000 to eligible borrowers.